KxSystems/docs/docs/ml/toolkit/xval.md

 Where

 -   `k` is the number of folds into which the data is split
--   `n` is the number of repetitions of this cross validation procedure
+-   `n` is the number of repetitions of this cross-validation procedure
 -   `x` is a matrix of features
 -   `y` is a vector of targets
 -   `f` is a function taking data as input

-returns output of `f` applied to each of the cross validation splits
+returns output of `f` applied to each of the cross-validation splits

 ```q
 q)m:10000